 Complera (emtricitabine/rilpivirine/tenofovir disoproxil fumarate) is a combination of three antiretroviral medications indicated for the once daily treatment of HIV-1 infection in treatment-naïve adults.

-FDA Approval History for Complera
+Development History and FDA Approval Process for Complera

 |Aug 10, 2011||U.S. Food and Drug Administration Approves Gilead Sciences' Complera, a New Complete Once-Daily, Single-Tablet Regimen for HIV-1 Infection in Treatment-Naïve Adults|